MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/isv-embed-analytics.md

 3. Below the graph, you can see the same data in table format.
 Filters applied to the graph will apply to the table.
 The following columns are displayed:
 	- Tenant: Customer tenant name
-	- Billing Policy ID: ID for billing policy created.
+	- Billing Policy ID: Billing policy created.
-	- Environment ID: ID for customer environment consuming the flow.
+	- Environment ID: Customer environment consuming the flow.
 	- Billed Quantity: Consumed quantity based on meter category.
 	- Meter Category: Power Automate is currently the only available option
 	- Billing Date: Date the billing policy was created